Updated: Aug 24

 Conclusions - Finding More with Open Access Repositories

 This evaluation compared medical literature monitoring for adverse events using three different data sources and two distinct products.
 After de-duplicating and screening by PV specialists, we found valuable articles in Crossref and DOAJ that would not have been found otherwise by searching only PubMed as the primary reference index.

-Searching indexes such as Crossref and DOAJ tap into the growing trend in open academic publications and the potential to reach a wider number of publishers.
+Searching open access indexes tap into the growing trend in open academic publications and the potential to reach a wider number of publishers.
 This is encouraging, but at the same time searching a growing number of complementary sources is challenging: there is large overlap of results that require de-duplication, query strategies need to be translated and maintained in different search engines, and there will be invariably more articles to be screened.

 This is where biologit MLM-AI can help: integrating sources into a single database facilitates de-duplication and consistent searching.
-The increase in volumes accrued by searching more sources can be offset by efficiencies in AI screening, translating to higher quality and more cost effective process.
+The increase in volumes accrued by searching more sources is offset by efficiencies in AI screening and the integrated workflow, translating to higher quality and a more cost-effective process.

 biologit MLM-AI is a complete literature screening platform built for pharmacovigilance teams.
 Its flexible workflow, unified scientific database, and unique AI productivity features deliver fast, inexpensive, and fully traceable results for any screening needs.